jaantollander/masters-thesis/content/50_conclusion.md

   We can assign groups for multiple time series with similar values using one-dimensional clustering at each timestamp.
   We can analyze how the cluster for each time series evolves in time.
   We can use Kernel Density Estimation (KDE), such as Average Shifted Histograms to perform one-dimensional clustering fast.

+We can also combine and mix previously mentioned methods.

 The ultimate goal is to provide real-time monitoring, visualization, and reporting deployed on a live system that administrators can use to identify if a slowdown is caused by file system usage and who is causing it.